The Thomas Recipe: Heroin And Opioid Detox Home Remedy

 Seeking Help For Opioid Addiction

-The treatment for opioid addiction includes medically supervised detox, a possibility of medication-assisted treatment (or MATs), an inpatient program that is comprehensive and holistic, as well as a thorough aftercare plan.
+The treatment for opioid addiction includes medically supervised detox, medications for opioid use disorder (MOUD), comprehensive inpatient or outpatient programs, and a thorough aftercare plan.

 This page does not provide medical advice.
 See more